 While your expenses will be ongoing, the vast majority of your investment will go toward establishing your vineyard’s infrastructure and operations during your first two years of business.
-Jerry White of Cornell University lists the following as expenses to consider within your first two years alone:
+Jerry White of Cornell University lists the following as expenses to consider within your first two years of starting a wine business alone:

-Most aspiring vintners can’t cough up $1.5 million all on their own, so they’ll need to turn to some form of outside financing.
+Most aspiring vintners, especially those just learning how to start a winery, can’t cough up $1.5 million all on their own, so they’ll need to turn to some form of outside financing.
 Like any startup, the newest vineyards may have trouble securing debt-based small business loans, so initial funding will likely come largely through a combination of equity financing, friends and family loans, and bootstrapping.
 That said, vineyards may still have a shot at approval for a traditional small business loan—they just have to know how to navigate the lending landscape.

-Also know that, regardless of which type of loan you apply for, for the best chances of approval you’ll need a high personal credit score, profitability, time in business, and a strong cash flow, so the best time to apply for a loan will most likely be after your busy season.
+Also know that, regardless of which type of loan you apply for, you’ll have the best chances of approval with a high personal credit score, profitability, time in business, and a strong cash flow, so the best time to apply for a loan will most likely be after your busy season.